TedMur/Food_Business_Website/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+No special tools needed!
+You just need your phone, tablet or PC and my [project URL](https://github.com/TedMur/Food_Business_website/blob/master/index.html) (*this url needs to be modified after hosting)

-To get a local copy up and running follow these simple steps.
+If you want to get a local copy up and running follow these simple steps.

 ### Installation